-The ambition of the Earth System Finance project is to bring new science-based perspectives to current discussions about the role of finance for sustainability, with a particular focus on the role of its connections to “Earth system tipping elements”.
+The ambition of the Earth System Finance project is to bring new science-based perspectives to current discussions about the role of finance for sustainability.
+In particular we examine and elucidate the connections between capital markets to so called “Earth system tipping elements”.
 The project identifies, maps out, and visualizes how global financial flows underpin large-scale modifications in the world’s ecosystems with repercussions for the stability of the Earth’s climate system.

 This project is led by researchers from Global Economic Dynamics and the Biosphere (GEDB) Programme, Stockholm Resilience Center, and Bolin Centre’s Department of Environmental Science and Analytical Chemistry (ACES).
 It also includes participants from the University of Saint Andrews, and will work in close collaboration with key Indian academic partners (currently under development).